al-zah/tarantino/README.md

 </html>
 ```

-Director works great with your favorite DOM library, such as jQuery.
+Tarantino works great with your favorite DOM library, such as jQuery.

 ```html
 <!DOCTYPE html>